Tender Slow Cooker Shredded Chicken Recipe

 - To Finish

-Combine chicken, onion, garlic, bay leaf, salt, cumin and pepper in a large heavy-bottomed saucepan.
-Add just enough water to cover the chicken.
+Combine chicken, onion, garlic, bay leaf, salt, cumin and pepper in the bottom of a slow cooker.
+Add just enough water to cover the chicken by about 1 inch.
 Cover with lid and cook on LOW until the chicken is very tender, 4 to 6 hours.

 Transfer chicken to a cutting board.
 Once it is cool enough to handle, use two forks or your fingers to shred the meat.

-After removing the chicken, strain and then transfer the liquid to a saucepan.
+After removing the chicken, strain the liquid left in the slow cooker and then transfer it to a saucepan.
 Bring to a simmer and cook until it has reduced by one-third, or until the flavor has concentrated.

 Spoon about 1 cup of the concentrated cooking liquid over the shredded chicken and toss to coat.
 Use within 2 to 3 days.
 Save any remaining liquid for a light soup or use as stock later.